Student Mentee Applicants

 Innis is here to make sure you have a great experience.
 At any point you can reach out to Marta Switzer, Mentorship Coordinator, email@example.com or Sarah Burley-Hollows, Assistant Dean of Student Life, firstname.lastname@example.org.

-The application for the 2017-18 cycle is now closed.
-Please direct any questions to email@example.com.
+The application for the 2018-19 cycle will become available in August 2018.
+In the meantime, direct any questions to email@example.com.